 - 80 percent of faculty hold doctorates or terminal degrees in their fields

-- Fewer than 3 percent of classes are taught by graduate assistants
+- Fewer than two percent of classes are taught by graduate assistants

 - Student to faculty ratio: 18:1

 "I visited RU and fell in love with the campus."
 This is a frequent comment from students asked what factors helped them choose RU.

 Radford University is a coeducational, comprehensive public university offering 69 degree programs in 39 disciplines and two certificates at the undergraduate level; 21 master's programs in 16 disciplines and three doctoral programs at the graduate level; seven post-baccalaureate certificates and one post-master's certificate.
 (See Academics.)

 It is located in the Blue Ridge Mountains of Southwest Virginia in the City of Radford alongside the beautiful New River.
 (See Visit RU for map, directions, more.)

 Radford University is also wherever faculty take it -- in person and through distance learning technology.
 Off-campus learning sites include the Roanoke Higher Education Center, the Southwest Virginia Higher Education Center in Abingdon, and other locations throughout Southwest and Southside Virginia.